troubalex/troubalex.github.io/keypress.md

 };
 ```

-To create lots of particles, I added a for loop to the initial `addSparkles` function.
-I wanted the amount of particles to be different each time though, so I assigned a random number between 19 and 109 (99 looked good as a multiplier) to the break condition.
+To create lots of particles, I add a for loop to the initial `addSparkles` function.
+I want the amount of particles to be different each time though, so I assign a random number between 19 and 109 (99 looked good as a multiplier, hah) to the break condition.

 ```javascript
 const addSparkles = function() {